m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 ![](/images/posts/network-debugging-article-Page-1-1.webp "Oracle Database@X architecture")

-> **Tip for Azure:** When configuring Oracle Database@Azure, always ensure you leave enough IP space for a secondary subnet on your database VNet.
-You can use this to deploy a jump host Azure VM, making future debugging much easier.​
+> **Tip for Azure:** When configuring Oracle Database@Azure, leave some IP space for a secondary subnet on your database VNet.
+You can use this to deploy a jump host Azure VM, making debugging easier.​

 ## Debugging connections to Autonomous DB